ronaldbradford/aws-tutorial/rds/create-mysql-aurora-cluster.md

 # Create an RDS Aurora MySQL Cluster

 This example will show the easiest way to create a MySQL RDS cluster.
-See [xxx] for a more robust setup.
+A subsequent tutorial will provide a more robust setup.

 ## RDS Cluster Requirements

 An RDS cluster has a number of required AWS resources in order to be created.
-Some resources require additional IAM policy permissions than provided by `AmazonRDSFullAccess`.
+Some of these resources require additional IAM policy permissions than provided by `AmazonRDSFullAccess`.

 <ul>
-<li>A VPC that has subnets.</li>
+<li>A VPC that has subnets.
+See <a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html">Get started with Amazon VPC</a>.</li>
+<li>An IAM user with privilege to create RDS resources.
+See the tutorial <a href="../iam/create-iam-user.md">Create a new IAM User<a></li>
 <li>An EC2 security group that enables ingress (MySQL -3306, PostgreSQL - 5432) within your VPC.
-See the example <a href="../ec2/create-rds-security-group.md">Create RDS Security Group</a>.</li>
+See the tutorial <a href="../ec2/create-rds-security-group.md">Create RDS Security Group</a> for how to create this in your AWS account.</li>
-<li>A DB Subnet Group based on applicable VPC subnets.</li>
+<li>A DB Subnet Group based on applicable VPC subnets.
+Described in this tutorial.</li>
-<li>A Cluster parameter group, AWS does provide a default.</li>
+<li>A Cluster parameter group, AWS does provide a default that is used in this tutorial.</li>
-<li>An instance parameter group, AWS does provide a default.</li>
+<li>An instance parameter group, AWS does provide a default that is used in this tutorial.</li>
-<li>A KMS Custom Managed Key (CMK), AWS does provide an RDS default KMS key.</li>
+<li>A KMS Custom Managed Key (CMK), AWS does provide an RDS default KMS key that is used in this tutorial.</li>
-<li>One or more RDS instances to access the cluster.</li>
+<li>One or more RDS instances to access the cluster from a client.
+Described in this tutorial. </li>
+<li>An EC2 instance within the VPC.
+See the tutorial <a href="../ec2/create-an-assessible-instance.md">Create an Internet Accessible EC2 Instance in your VPC</a>.
 </ul>

 While this example is designed to create an RDS cluster in the simplest way, some best practice decisions are made.

-- All data should be encrypted, by default a new RDS Aurora Cluster is not encrypted breaking the AWS Well-Architected Framework best practices for Security
+- All data should be encrypted, by default a new RDS Aurora Cluster is not encrypted breaking the AWS Well-Architected Framework best practices for Security.
-- While not required to specify an engine version, the default chooses the oldest version for the engine type, not the newest version, also not a best practice.
+- While not required to specify an engine version, the default chooses the oldest version for the engine type, not the newest version, also not a best practice for Security.

-PARAMETER_GROUP_FAMILY="${ENGINE}5.7"
+A subsequent tutorial will provide a number of better practices for creating an RDS cluster.

     # Connect to EC2 Instance inside of VPC